 The last publicly available audited Financial Statements of NOCAL cover the FY 2019/20 and used to be published on GAC website.
-However, the audited financial statements for the following fiscal years are not publicly available or communicated by NOCAL during the reporting process.
+However, the audited financial statements for the subsequent fiscal years, from 2020/21 to date, are not publicly available or communicated by NOCAL during the reporting process.

 Shares in oil and gas companies